The Nodders of North End, Meldreth

 The story of the Nodders’ arrival in Meldreth in the 1870s actually begins with a Shepreth family, the Hopwoods, whose history has been extensively researched by Rosemary Frost.
 William Hopwood, an agricultural or railway labourer in the censuses of 1841 and 1851, and his wife, Susan produced, we think, thirteen children in the 20 years from 1829 to 1849.
 All were born in Shepreth.
 Their two youngest daughters were Mary Ann and Emma Matilda.

 In 1868, Mary Ann, by then in her late twenties, married one John Nodder, a ‘Naval seaman’ of Torpoint in Cornwall (just across the Tamar from Plymouth) and they set up home in Torpoint.
 Their first child was born there later that year.
 I have no idea how Mary Ann first came to know John as even with the advent of the railways, the journey from Shepreth to Torpoint cannot, at that time, have been easy.
-Nevertheless, in 1874 Mary Ann’s younger sister, Emma Matilda (pictured right and below) married John’s younger brother, Alexander (below right). i.e. two brothers married two sisters, thereby causing serious problems for future family historians trying to draw neat family trees.
+Nevertheless, in 1874 Mary Ann’s younger sister, Emma Matilda (pictured above) married John’s younger brother, Alexander (also pictured above). i.e. two brothers married two sisters, thereby causing serious problems for future family historians trying to draw neat family trees.

 The Stone Lane Connection